kindelia-archive/Kindelia/README.md

 evaluation of functional programs, or deal with all sorts of overpriced, or underpriced, opcode spam attacks.

-As such, Kindelia aims to be functional as possible, while still being robust against spam.
+As such, Kindelia aims to be as functional as possible, while still being robust against spam.
 As such, it consists of a mostly pure, expression-based language featuring datatypes, pattern-matching and recursion, but gives up on high-order functions.